Random vector functional link network: recent developments, applications, and future directions: Hyper-parameters optimization and experimental setup

 where $a_{i}=1~ \text{if}~ (\hat{x}_{j}-x_{j-1})(x_{j}-x_{j-1})>0$, or otherwise $a_{i}=0$.

-In addition to the above evaluation metrics, the literature also utilizes statistical tests to compare the different models' performance on various datasets \cite{demvsar2006statistical}.
-These tests can be classified into two groups in general, the group-wise and pair-wise tests.
+In addition to the above evaluation metrics, the literature also utilizes statistical tests to compare the different models' performance on various datasets.
+In general, these tests can be classified into two groups, the group-wise and pair-wise tests.
 Group-wise tests can determine the overall ranking of the models on all the datasets and group them based on the statistical distance.
 The literature about RVFL utilizes the Nemenyi test to compare the models in a group-wise fashion \cite{gao2021walk,qiu2016electricity}.
 The pair-wise tests assist in comparing the models in a pair-wise fashion, which is straightforward to show the better model.
 For instance, the Wilcoxon test is utilized to ascertain how many algorithms edRVFL significantly outperforms \cite{shi2021random}.
+There are several others statistical tests such as Friedman test, sign-test and so on, to evaluate the performance of machine learning models.
+We refer the reader to \cite{demvsar2006statistical,fernandez2014we,carrasco2020recent} for more detailed information about the application of these tests to machine learning models.